Control-sharing Control Barrier Functions for Intersection Automation under Input Constraints: Collision Avoidance

 \subsection{CBF Formulation}

 Along these lines, an intuitive approach would be to apply $h_{c,ij}(x)=SE_{ij}(x)$ as CBF.
 Such selection of $h_{c,ij}(x)$ results in a CBF of relative degree 2 as the path coordinate needs to be differentiated twice until the control input $u$ appears in the CBF constraint.
 It is easy to prove, though, that $SE_{ij}(x)$ does not render the respective superlevel set $\mathcal{C}_{c,ij}$ forward invariant under input constraints $u \in \mathcal{U}$ with $\mathcal{U} \defeq \{ u\in\mathbb{R}^{N_\mathcal{A}} \mid \forall i: u_i \in \mathcal{U}_i \}$.
 More precisely, consider the case that $P_j$ in \prettyref{fig:CBF_CA_formCBF_freebodyCBF} is located on the boundary of the superellipse, i.e., $SE_{ij}(x)=0$.
 If the velocity of at least one agent is non-zero, a violation of safety constraints is unavoidable.
 If $u$ is unbounded, however, $SE_{ij}(x)$ may be a valid CBF as an arbitrarily large control input can be applied to avoid the collision.
-There are generally two ways to accommodate input constraints: \begin{enumerate} \item By construction the CBF $h_{c,ij}(x)$ is forward invariant on $\mathcal{C}_{c,ij}$ \mbox{s.t. $u\in\mathcal{U}$} and as such safe \cite{Ames2019a,Breeden2021a}. \item Start with a CBF candidate and \textit{tighten} $\mathcal{C}_{c,ij}$ iteratively until the resulting CBF $h^\prime_{c,ij}(x)$ is forward invariant on $\mathcal{C}^\prime_{c,ij}(x)$ s.t. $u\in\mathcal{U}$ \cite{Ames2019a,Squires2018a,Agrawal2021a}. \end{enumerate} In the remainder, we will follow option 1 as it is more intuitive in its design.
-We build upon the general idea in \cite{Ames2016a} and extend it towards the 2-dimensional case of a superellipse.
-We define the CBF such that the distance $d_{ij}$ between the superellipse and \mbox{Agent $j$'s} geometric center (see \prettyref{fig:CBF_CA_formCBF_freebodyCBF}) is lower bounded by a safety distance $d_{\text{safe},ij}$ which allows both agents to stop without a collision by exploiting their maximum braking capability along the vector $P_j-P_i$, see \prettyref{fig:CBF_CA_formCBF_freebodyCBF}. \begin{remark} Of course, such definition does not imply that both agents have to stop or end up in a deadlock.
-Nonetheless, CBFs are known to be prone to deadlock-like situations, which can however be avoided \cite{Wang2017a}. \end{remark} To start with, we define as the point (global coordinates) on the boundary of the superellipse along the vector $P_j-P_i$, see \prettyref{fig:CBF_CA_formCBF_freebodyCBF}.
+There are generally two ways to accommodate input constraints: \begin{enumerate} \item By construction the CBF $h_{c,ij}(x)$ is forward invariant on $\mathcal{C}_{c,ij}$ \mbox{s.t. $u\in\mathcal{U}$} and as such safe \cite{Ames2019a,Breeden2021a}. \item Start with a CBF candidate and \textit{tighten} $\mathcal{C}_{c,ij}$ iteratively until the resulting CBF $h^\prime_{c,ij}(x)$ is forward invariant on $\mathcal{C}^\prime_{c,ij}(x)$ s.t. $u\in\mathcal{U}$ \cite{Ames2019a,Squires2018a,Agrawal2021a}. \end{enumerate} We pursue option 1 as it is more intuitive in its design.
+Along these lines, we build upon the general idea in \cite{Ames2016a} and extend it towards the 2-dimensional case of a superellipse.
+To this end, we define the CBF such that the distance $d_{ij}$ between the superellipse and \mbox{Agent $j$'s} geometric center is lower bounded by a safety distance $d_{\text{safe},ij}$ which allows both agents to stop without a collision when exploiting their maximum braking capability along the vector $P_j-P_i$, see \prettyref{fig:CBF_CA_formCBF_freebodyCBF}. \begin{remark} Such definition of the CBF does not imply that both agents have to stop or end up in a deadlock.
+However, CBFs are generally known to be prone to deadlock-like situations, which can however be circumvented \cite{Wang2017a}. \end{remark} To start with, we define as the point (global coordinates) on the boundary of the superellipse along the vector $P_j-P_i$, see \prettyref{fig:CBF_CA_formCBF_freebodyCBF}.
 By solving

 for $\nu$, a positive real $\nu$ can uniquely be determined.
 There are four roots, two of which are conjugate complex and two are real.
 Only one of the latter is positive and satisfies the condition $\nu \in \mathbb{R}_{>0}$.
 Finally, for the distance $d_{ij}$ between $P_j$ and the superellipse at $P_i^\prime$ holds \begin{remark} The way we defined $d_{ij}$ ensures that $d_{ij}$ is negative when Agent $j$ is located inside the superellipse, as opposed to defining $d_{ij}$ as $\| P_j - P_i^\prime \|_2$. \end{remark}